sgalkin/CarND-Behavioral-Cloning-P3/README.md

 ### Model

-The final model architecture (`model.py` lines !TBD!) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (`model.py`) consisted of a convolution neural network with the following layers and layer sizes

 | Layer    | Input       | Output     | Kernel | Filters | Stride | Activation |